 4. Do your most important task first

-This productivity tip is simple: do the most important thing first each day.
-When your mindset shifts to starting your day with your most important task, your focus changes.
+This productivity tip is simple.
+To be more productive tackle your most important task first each day.
+When you start your day with your most important task, you feel more energised and productive.

-Do the most important thing first each day is simply the best way to harness your time, energy and focus.
-When you can identify your most important tasks, you get clarity on what is most important to you each day.
+Doing your most important task first each day is simply the best way to harness your time, energy and productivity.
+When you identify your most important task, you get clarity on exactly what you want to achieve each day.

-The simple act of identifying your most important task helps you create a productive day and stops you from reacting to your day.
-Reaching your goals and being more productive requires a laser focus on your most important tasks each day.
+Identifying, and tackling your most important task first, helps you create a productive day rather than reacting to your day.
+Reaching your goals and being more productive requires a laser focus on tackling most important tasks first.

 5. Take more breaks

-If you want to harness your energy and focus to take on your most productive tasks, it’s important to take more breaks.
+If you want to be more productive and harness your energy on your most productive tasks, it’s important to take more breaks.
 The most productive people take more breaks to stay productive throughout the day.

 6. Batch tasks together